What is a Tennessee College of Applied Technology?

-The Colleges fulfill this purpose by providing training through four types of programs:
+The Colleges fulfill this purpose by providing training through:

 - Full-Time Preparatory programs are designed to prepare persons for employment in specific or closely related occupations.
-These programs are offered on a six-hour per day basis.
 The length of programs can vary depending upon the requirements of the occupation.

 - Part-Time Preparatory programs are designed to prepare persons for employment in specific or closely related occupations.
-The part-time preparatory program is offered on less than full-time basis.
-Length of training ranges from a few months to four years depending upon the entrance requirements of the occupation.
+Length of training ranges depending upon the entrance requirements of the occupation.
 Part-time is classified as any hours less than 30 per week.

 - Supplemental programs are designed to assist employed workers to improve or upgrade skills and increase technical knowledge necessary for present employment or to acquire new skills and knowledge for a higher level of employment.
-The length of supplementary courses varies from two to several weeks.
 Content of the courses is determined by the specific needs of the members of the class.
 Time and frequency of meetings are arranged according to the convenience of the group for which the class is organized.

-- Special Industry and Public Service programs are offered to business and industry upon their request.
+- Special Industry programs are offered to business and industry upon their request.
 These classes can be conducted in the College or place of employment of the class members.
 Specialized and intensified courses to meet specific requirements of industry may be offered when the need arises.